AdobeDocs/certification.en/help/certifications/at/at-renew.md

    [Customer Reference Form for [!DNL Adobe Target]](https://www.certmetrics.com/adobe/candidate/caveon_sso_adobe.aspx?ssoLogin=true&eid=ADR-EA400){target="_blank"}

-   You will be notified by the Adobe Credential Team when your customer reference has been reviewed.
+   You will be notified by the Adobe Digital Experience Certification Program when your customer reference has been reviewed.
 If your reference is not accepted, you may submit again until you are successful, as long as it is before your certification expires.

 >[!NOTE]
 >